williamfuller/will1608.github.io/README.md

 # To Do:

-* Style footer and header
-* make CV homepage for now
 * Check for spelling and content mistakes
 * purge CSS (tailwind) before live version
 * make sure build on live will happen correctly